toddler listening toddler meltdowns toddler tantrums

 2. Get low to their eye level (encourages active listening)

-3. place Palm on their back (captures attention/focuses them on me)
+3. Place palm on their back (captures attention/focuses them on me)

 4. Repeat boundary & what to do (“don’t jump on the couch, sit on your bottom.”)